github/copilot-survey-engine/README.md

 For a quick deployment you could open your Visual Studio Code and open the cloned project.
 Make sure you have the Azure Tools extension installed.
 If not, please install it https://marketplace.visualstudio.com/items?itemName=ms-vscode.vscode-node-azure-pack

 Once you have the extension sign in to Azure with your credentials go to your Explorer view and right click in the file directory to select the option "Deploy to web app".
-Select the subscription you'd like to use to deploy
+Select the subscription in which you've created the resources in step 1.
+Select the name you chose for the App Service created in step 1.

+Finally go to your GitHub App and update your webhook URL to reflect your App Service URL.

+### Step 4.
+Test your App!

+Make sure you have your app installed in at least one repo.

+In such repo, create a pull request and close it (either close it or merge/complete it).
+Confirm that an issue has been created with the name "Copilot Usage - PR#XX".
+Answer the questions and confirm that the issue is closed and the data has been recorded into your database.

+Congrats!!!!!
+Enjoy and keep expanding the project.

 ## Contributing